Educational requirements for doctors of chiropractic are among the most stringent of any of the health care professions.

 This extensive education prepares doctors of chiropractic to diagnose health care problems, treat the problems when they are within their scope of practice and refer patients to other health care practitioners when appropriate.

-1- Meeker W, Haldeman H. Chiropractic: A Profession at the Crossroads of Mainstream and Alternative Medicine.
+References 1- Meeker W, Haldeman H. Chiropractic: A Profession at the Crossroads of Mainstream and Alternative Medicine.

+Annals of Internal Medicine 2002, Vol 136, No 3.
 2- American Physical Therapy Association.
 2005-2006 Fact Sheet, Physical Therapist Education Programs.
 January 2007.